-The holders of Common Stock are entitled to one vote per share on any proposal presented at the Annual Meeting.
-Stockholders may vote in person or by proxy.
+The holders of common stock are entitled to one vote per share on any proposal presented at the Annual Meeting.
+Stockholders may vote at the virtual meeting or by proxy.
 Stockholders may vote by proxy by completing, signing, dating and returning the accompanying proxy card in the postage-prepaid envelope enclosed for that purpose in accordance with the instructions listed on the proxy card.
-Execution of a proxy will not in any way affect a stockholder's right to attend the Annual Meeting and vote in person.
+Execution of a proxy will not in any way affect a stockholder's right to attend the virtual Annual Meeting and vote.

 Any proxy given pursuant to this solicitation may be revoked by the person giving it any time before the taking of the vote at the Annual Meeting.
-Proxies may be revoked by (1) filing with the Secretary of Yield10, before the taking of the vote at the Annual Meeting, a written notice of revocation bearing a later date than the proxy, (2) duly executing a later-dated proxy relating to the same shares and delivering it to the Secretary of Yield10, in accordance with the instructions listed on the proxy card, before the taking of the vote at the Annual Meeting, (3) if shares are held in a bank or brokerage account and if eligible, by transmitting a subsequent vote over the Internet or by telephone, or (4) attending the Annual Meeting and voting in person (although attendance at the Annual Meeting will not in and of itself constitute a revocation of a proxy).
-Any written notice of revocation or subsequent proxy should be sent to Yield10 Bioscience, Inc., 19 Presidential Way, Woburn, MA 01801, Attention: Secretary, so as to be delivered before the taking of the vote at the Annual Meeting.
+Proxies may be revoked by (1) filing with the Secretary of Yield10, before the taking of the vote at the Annual Meeting, a written notice of revocation bearing a later date than the proxy, (2) duly executing a later-dated proxy relating to the same shares and delivering it to the Secretary of Yield10, in accordance with the instructions listed on the proxy card, before the taking of the vote at the Annual Meeting, (3) if shares are held in a bank or brokerage account and if eligible, by transmitting a subsequent vote over the Internet or by telephone, or (4) attending the virtual Annual Meeting and voting during the meeting (although attendance at the Annual Meeting will not in and of itself constitute a revocation of a proxy).
+Any written notice of revocation or subsequent proxy should be sent to Yield10 Bioscience, Inc., 19 Presidential Way, Woburn, MA 01801, Attention: Secretary, so as to be delivered before the taking of the vote at the Annual Meeting will not in an of the vote at the Annual Meeting.

-If your shares are held by a broker on your behalf (that is, in "street name"), you may be required to present an account statement or letter from your bank or brokerage firm showing that you are the beneficial owner of the shares as of the Record Date in order to be admitted to the Annual Meeting.
-To be able to vote your shares held in street name at the Annual Meeting, you will need to obtain a proxy from the holder of record.
+If your shares are held by a broker on your behalf (that is, in "street name"), you may be required to present an account statement or letter from your bank or brokerage firm showing that you are the beneficial owner of the shares as of the Record Date in order to register to attend the Annual Meeting.
+To be able to vote your shares held in street name at the Annual Meeting, you will need to obtain a proxy from the holder of record and provide a copy of the proxy as part of the registration process for attending the Annual Meeting.